Joost Eerdmans

-Bernard Johannes "Joost" Eerdmans (born 9 January 1971) is a Dutch politician, broadcaster and former civil servant who has served as Leader of JA21 since 18 December 2020, a party he co-founded with Annabel Nanninga.
+Bernard Johannes "Joost" Eerdmans (born 9 January 1971) is a Dutch politician and former broadcaster, journalist and civil servant who has led JA21 since 18 December 2020, a party he co-founded with Annabel Nanninga following their departure from Forum for Democracy (FvD).
 Elected to the House of Representatives in the 2021 general election, he took office on 31 March 2021.
 Eerdmans had previously served as a member of the House of Representatives from 23 May 2002 until 30 November 2006 for the Pim Fortuyn List (LPF) and as an Independent.

 Early life

 Bernard Johannes Eerdmans was born on 9 January 1971 in Harderwijk in the province of Gelderland in a Reformed family.
 He graduated at the Christelijk College Nassau-Veluwe.
 After that, Eerdmans studied Management Science at the Erasmus Universiteit in Rotterdam.
 In 1995 he received his master's degree, having undertaken postgraduate studies at the Public administration School for Public and Environmental Affairs at Indiana University in Bloomington, Indiana, in 1993.
 He is the cousin of Dutch author and game show host Theo Eerdmans.